emadehsan/hacks/README.md

 # Hacks
-	Scripts to automate tedious tasks
+	$cripts to automate tedious tasks;

 ## Delete Entire Parse Class
 [delParseObjects.py](./delParseObjects.py) deletes all the objects in a Parse Class.